thirtyspokes/peek/README.md

 ;; Increment the same counter by 10 instead:
 (increment! "logins.failed" :delta 10 :tags {:region "US"})

-;; Record a timing at a sample rate of 0.5 (half of the time).
-;; Timings are in milliseconds.
-(timing! "queries.select" 110 :sample 0.5)

 ;; Set the current value of a gauge.
 (gauge! "connections.open" 10 :tags {:system "mysql"})